 You can find details of your interview in the Applicant Portal

-Remember, the audition day is your chance to find out all you need to know to make an informed decision about your creative future.
+Remember, the interview is your chance to find out all you need to know to make an informed decision about your creative future.
 It is important that you get a feel for whether Falmouth is the right place for you, so please be prepared to ask as many questions as you need to.
 We recommend you familiarise yourself with the information on the BA(Hons) Theatre & Performance course page and the AMATA website

 A successful applicant will be able to evidence their skills, their enthusiasm and commitment to their subject according to the following criteria: